Axlefublr/clorange/README.md

 Commands:
   increment  [aliases: inc, i]
   decrement  [aliases: dec, d]
-  new        Ensures that the counter file exists,
+  new        Ensures that the counter file exists, and creates it if it
-                 and creates it if it doesn't. [aliases: create, n] reset      Set the counter to 0.
+                 doesn't [aliases: create, n]
-                 Acts as an equivalent alias to `set 0` [aliases: r] set        [aliases: t] add        [aliases: a] subtract   [aliases: s, sub]
+  reset      Set the counter to 0.
+Acts as an equivalent alias to `set 0`
+                 [aliases: r]
+  set        [aliases: t]
+  add        [aliases: a]
+  subtract   [aliases: s, sub]